International Ultraviolet Explorer: Design and aims

-The telescope was designed from the start to be operated in real time, rather than by remote control.
-This required that it would be launched into a geosynchronous orbit – that is, one with a period equal to one sidereal day of 23h 56m.
+The telescope was designed from the start to be operated in real-time, rather than by remote control.
+This required that it would be launched into a geosynchronous orbit – that is, one with a period equal to one sidereal day of 23 h 56 m.
 A satellite in such an orbit remains visible from a given point on the Earth's surface for many hours at a time, and can thus transmit to a single ground station for a long period of time.
 Most space observatories in Earth orbit, such as the Hubble Space Telescope, are in a low Earth orbit in which they spend most of their time operating autonomously because only a small fraction of the Earth's surface can see them at a given time.
 Hubble, for example, orbits the Earth at an altitude of approximately 600 km, while a geosynchronous orbit has an average altitude of 36000 km.

 As well as allowing continuous communications with ground stations, a geosynchronous orbit also allows a larger portion of the sky to be viewed continuously.
 Because the distance from Earth is greater, the Earth occupies a much smaller portion of the sky as seen from the satellite than it does from low Earth orbit.

-A launch into a geosynchronous orbit requires much more energy for a given weight of payload than a launch into low Earth orbit.
+A launch into a geosynchronous orbit requires much more energy for a given weight of payload than a launch into a low Earth orbit.
 This meant that the telescope had to be relatively small, with a 45 cm primary mirror, and a total weight of 312 kg.
 Hubble, in comparison, weighs 11.1 tonnes and has a 2.4 m mirror.
 The largest ground-based telescope, the Gran Telescopio Canarias, has a primary mirror 10.4 m across.
 A smaller mirror means less light-gathering power, and less spatial resolution, compared to a larger mirror.

 The stated aims of the telescope at the start of the mission were: